-- RACH-based LTM cell switch.
+- RACH-based LTM cell switch;

+- Satellite switch with re-synchronization.

-16.14.3.2.3 Satellite switch with re-sync
+16.14.3.2.3 Satellite switch with re-synchronization

 Upon both hard and soft satellite switch over in the quasi-Earth fixed scenario with the same SSB frequency and the same gNB, the satellite switch with re-sync procedure is supported.
 The satellite switch with re-sync avoids a L3 mobility for UEs in the cell by maintaining the same PCI on the geographical area covered by quasi-Earth fixed beam.
 CHO can be configured simultaneously with the satellite switch with re-sync procedure.